 I would say the medium is the most underrated blogging platform.
 I would blame the concept that medium use for this underrated tag.
 Medium is not available for everyone.
 You need to buy their monthly plan to read articles.
 That is one of the main reasons that medium is not that popular among the bigger audience.

 The medium was started in 2012 and it is mainly focused on premium audiences who love to read premium articles at a price.
 So If you want to read an article in medium, you need to pay from $5 -$50 per month based on the number of the article you want to read.

-As a premium member, you will get an ads-free article, daily emails containing article links of your choice, monthly newsletter etc.
+As a premium member, you will get an ads-free article, daily emails containing article links of your choice, a monthly newsletter, etc.

-You will also get an audio version of articles if you are having an issue in reading.
-This is something really a stand-alone feature which helps visually impaired audience to enjoy their favourite articles.
+You will also get an audio version of articles if you are having an issue with reading.
+This is something really a stand-alone feature which helps visually impaired audience to enjoy their favorite articles.

 As far as monetization is concerned, there is no option of adding AdSense or any other ad network.
 You can not run any affiliate marketing promotion, neither you can sell any service.